OpenVoiceOS/community-docs/docs/install_raspbian.md

 `sudo reboot now`

-#### Method 2: Use Raspberry Pi Imager advanced options to do a headless install of a wireless OVOS Pi
+#### Method 2: Use Raspberry Pi Imager advanced options to install without a monitor

 Here we use the Raspberry Pi Imager to write your media **and let the Imager handle your network and SSH setup**.